jameshughes89/cs102/source/topic4.rst

 Data Structures
 ===============

-* A data structure is an actual implementation of
+* A data structure is an actual implementation of an ADT

 For next time
 =============